 Reimagining how we live, work, and play together.

 6:8 has held dozens of listening sessions attended by hundreds of community members.
-Based on what we learned and the resources currently available, we believe we can best serve our community’s needs if we deliver the following on one campus:
+Based on what we learned and the resources currently available, we believe we can best serve our community’s needs if we work toward the following in one neighborhood:

 1. Where does the name 6:8 come from?